 CCC doesn't copy virtual memory, Trash, nor snapshots

-There are a couple legitimate explanations for a mismatch between the capacities reported in Disk Utility.
-First, some system files and folders are excluded from a backup task either because they are regenerated every time your machine reboots, or they are not appropriate to back up or because they won't work properly on another hard drive or computer.
 The largest and most notable excluded item is the /private/var/vm/sleepimage file.
 The sleepimage file contains the live state of your Mac's RAM, so it will be as large as the amount of RAM that you have installed.
-Considering that the amount of RAM pre-installed is only increasing, and that this file changes constantly and gets recreated on startup, CCC excludes this file from every backup task.
+This file is potentially very large, changes constantly and it gets recreated on startup, so CCC excludes this file from every backup task.

 So how can I tell that all of my data was actually copied?